The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The NSFG is a cross-sectional study, which means that it captures a snapshot of a group at a point in time.
 The most common alternative is a longitudinal study, which observes a group repeatedly over time.

-The NSFG has been conducted seven times; each deployment is called a cycle.
+The NSFG has been conducted several times now; each deployment is called a cycle.
 We will use data from Cycle 6, which was conducted from January 2002 to March 2003.

 The goal of the survey is to draw conclusions about a population; the target population of the NSFG is people in the United States aged 15-44.
 Ideally surveys would collect data from every member of the population, but that’s seldom possible.
 Instead we collect data from a subset of the population called a sample.
 The people who participate in a survey are called respondents.